API documentation

 }

-Removes a single file from the folder.
+Synchronous hard delete.
+Removes the file from disk and the DB row before the response returns.
 The file_id must belong to the given folder, otherwise 404.

 Generates a new public file ID.
 The old /d/{old_file_id} URL stops working immediately.